 ARTICLE

-Can Cannabis Help With Hot Flashes?
+Can Cannabis Help With Hot Flashes and Night Sweats?

-Treatment is typically focused on hormone therapy, which isnโ€™t a viable option for a number of folks.
-Meanwhile, lifestyle changes can sometimes, but not always help with hot flashes.
+Treatment is typically focused on hormone therapy, which isn’t a viable option for a number of folks, for many reasons.
+And while lifestyle changes can sometimes help, they do’t often go far enough to minimize occurrences or ease the discomfort.

-Enter cannabis, whichโ€”according to recent researchโ€”appears to help ease the severity of hot flashes.
+Enter cannabis, which—according to recent research—appears to help ease the severity of hot flashes.

 What Are Hot Flashes?

-Hot flashes are intense feelings of warmth that arenโ€™t caused by an external source.
+Hot flashes are intense feelings of warmth that aren’t caused by an external source.
 Hot flashes can come about suddenly, or the sensation can build up over the course of a few minutes.

-Some common hot flash symptoms are:
+Some common hot flash symptoms are as follows:

 • Sweating or redness of the skin, especially above the waist